l-Avant-Seine/avantseine/wp-content/plugins/backwpup/readme.txt

 === BackWPup - WordPress Backup Plugin ===
-Contributors: inpsyde, danielhuesken, Bueltge, nullbyte, wido, dinamiko
+Contributors: inpsyde, danielhuesken, Bueltge, nullbyte, wido, dinamiko, cocreation
 Tags: backup, database backup, cloud backup, restore, wordpress backup Requires at least: 3.9
-Tested up to: 5.3
+Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 3.7.1
+Stable tag: 3.9.0
 License: GPLv2+

 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 == Description ==
 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.

 * Database Backup  *(needs mysqli)*